IgnacioRamos1/spotify_test_playlist/README.md

 - After that add the **client ID** and the **client secret** in the authorization file.
 You can leave them hardcoded or set them up as env variables or store them in a DB, that's up to you.
 Also you can add a username for the authorize function.

-- After that just run the script using the following command:
+- Finally just run the script using the following command:

 `python main.py `